About Lewa House

 - Accepted payment on location

 - Cash in all major currencies (US dollars, Euros, pounds sterling and Kenyan shillings) is accepted.
-Credit cards (MasterCard, Visa and Amex) are accepted with a 2-3% surcharge.
+Credit cards (MasterCard and Visa) are accepted with a 3.5% surcharge.
+American Express is not accepted.

 Plan and book your trip with Expert Africa